 All full-time City employees may participate in the Thrift Savings Plan (the "Thrift"), a single-employer defined contribution plan administered by the Retirement Committee at the City.
-The plan provisions and contribution savings are adopted and amended by the City Council, within the options available in the federal statutes governing Internal Revenue Code, section 401(k).
+The plan provisions and contribution savings adopted and amended by the City Council, within the options available in the federal statutes governing Internal Revenue Code, section 401(k).
 This voluntary IRS Code 401(k) plan allows all full-time City employees to contribute between 1 percent to 10 percent of their salary with the City matching the first 6 percent of employee contributions at 50 cents to the dollar.
 Partial vesting of employer contributions begins after three years of participation with full vesting taking place after six years of participation.
-At September 30, 2014, the Thrift plan was fully funded and the fair market value of plan assets, including accrued interest, was \$160,724,000.
+At September 30, 2015, The Thrift plan was fully funded and the fair market value of plan assets, including accrued interest, was \$160,134,000.

-The City's total payroll during fiscal 2014 was \$156,999,000.
-The current year contribution was calculated based on a covered payroll of \$93,874,000, resulting in a required and actual employer contribution of \$2,580,000 and actual employee contributions of \$6,120,000.
+The City's total payroll during fiscal 2015 was \$158,843,000.
+The current year contribution was calculated based on a coverage payroll of \$102,331,000 resulting in a required and actual employer contribution f \$2,761,000 and actual employee contributions of \$6,609,000.
 The employer contribution represents 2.70 percent of the covered payroll.
 The employee contribution represents approximately 6.5 percent of the covered payroll.

-There were no material changes to the Thrift plan during fiscal 2014.
+There were no material changes to the Thrift plan during fiscal 2015.
 There were no related-party transactions.
-The Thrift Plan does not issue separate stand-alone financial statements.
+The Thrift plan does not issue separate stand-alone financial statements.